Between 7 and 47 percent of working-age adults experience pain in this joint at least once in a while.

 - Tenderness in the supraclavicular area (the space above the clavicle where the chest, esophagus, and lungs meet).

-- Numbness, tingling, and / or “tingling” sensations in the arms and hands (also called paresthesias).
+- Numbness, tingling, and “tingling” sensations in the arms and hands (also called paresthesias).
 This is more likely to occur when lifting and raising your hands.

-- Weakness in the neck, shoulders, arms and hands.
-Weakness is commonly felt in the fingers and on the edge of the hands.
+- Weakness in the neck, shoulders, arms, and hands.
+Deficiency is commonly felt in the fingers and on the edge of the hands.
 Which fingers are most affected by thoracic outlet syndrome?
-Usually the fifth (little) finger will be affected, but symptoms can also appear on the other fingers.
+Usually, the fifth (little) finger will be affected, but symptoms can also appear on the other fingers.

 Symptoms of thoracic outlet syndrome differ depending on the type of TOS someone has.